-We are a UK business and we pay many different taxes that arise from our operations. 😔 READ MORE #7
+We are a UK business and we pay many different taxes that arise from our operations. 😑 READ MORE #7

-In 2023, this amounted to £229 million of taxes on property, employment taxes and environmental taxes, as well as licence and regulatory fees.
+In 2025, this amounted to £257 million of taxes on property, employment taxes and environmental taxes, as well as licence and regulatory fees.
 This is broken down on the following pages.
-We did not have a corporate tax bill this year, which is down from 2022 when it was £9 million due to the continued impact of the 'super deduction' introduced by the UK Government to encourage investment post COVID-19.
-The super deduction accelerated tax relief for investment into certain plant and machinery between April 2021 and March 2023.
+As in the last year, we did not have a corporate tax bill this year.
+This is mainly due to the impact of 'full expensing' which accelerates tax relief for investment into certain plant and machinery.
+Full expensing was permanently introduced by UK Government in 2023 and so will continue to apply in future years.